TKFRvisionOfficial/lernsax-webweaver-iglogger/README.md

 # Description
 This is a modification for the lernsax android app (and probarly other webweaver apps too) that integrates IGLogger into the app.
-This allows the user to watch the requests between the android device and the json_rpc api of LernSax/WebWeaver.
+This allows the user to watch the requests between the android device and the json_rpc api of the LernSax/WebWeaver servers.
 This can be helpful for the reverse engineering and documentation of the json_rpc lernsax api.
 If you want to look at the already existing documentation, want to share dumps or want to share you knowledge you can take look at my own **[research repository](https://github.com/TKFRvisionOfficial/lernsax-webweaver-api-research)**.